ProteinsWebTeam/interpro-docs/docs/browse.rst

 Member database signature entries provide information about which database the signature is from, the signature identifier, the type of entry as defined by the member database (e.g. family, domain or site), and the short name given to the entry by the member database.

+Some InterPro member databases create groups of families that are evolutionary related.
+Pfam calls them clans, CDD uses the term superfamily and, for PIRSF and Panther the concept is associated with the parent families of their hierarchy.
+We use the umbrella term Set to refer to all of them.
+When available, the set to which the signature belongs to is indicated.

 The right hand side of the page provides links to the InterPro entry in which this signature has been integrated, and an external link to the signature on the member database's website.

 For signatures provided by the Pfam member database, a short extract of the wikipedia page is also displayed when available to complete the description.